Are you a person that grinds their teeth and want to know how to stop it?

 Instead, you can stop teeth grinding in your sleep by adopting these tips.

 - Give yourself a gentle massage.
-You can start with your legs and arms, followed by your waist, and then your head.
+Start with your legs and arms, followed by your waist and then your head.
 You can end your self-massage with a gentle yet firm massage on your jaws.
 You are basically allowing your body in general and your jaw in particular to relax before you hit the hay.
 The calmer you are, the less likely you will grind your teeth in sleep.

-How to Stop Grinding Teeth At Night Among Children
+How To Stop Kids Grinding Teeth At Night

 Most children also grind their teeth while sleeping instead of during their waking hours for reasons yet unknown to science.
 Researchers also don’t know the exact reasons for teeth grinding in children but the commonly accepted theories include: